bpeacock44/AmQUB-Pipeline/02_mbio_tutorial.md

   - The headers **#SampleID** and **BarcodeSequence** must be exactly as shown.
   - **#SampleID** → Sample identifier
   - **BarcodeSequence** → Barcode sequence
-  - If you subset this file by deleting rows, only the remaining samples will be processed.
+  - If you have subset this file by deleting rows, only the remaining samples (rows) will be processed.

 #### 3. **Subset ID (`-s`) [Optional, Default is no subset]**
 Appends the subset ID to the output folder name.
+It helps for this ID to match the one you add to your subset mapping file so you know the two are related.

 #### 4. **Mismatch Bases (`-m`) [Optional, Default = 0]**
   - Number of mismatches allowed in barcodes.